 Steve Heminger, Executive Director

 Steve Heminger is Executive Director of the Metropolitan Transportation Commission (MTC).
 MTC is the regional transportation planning and finance agency for the nine-county San Francisco Bay Area.
-It allocates more than $1 billion per year in funding for the operation, maintenance and expansion of the Bay Area’s surface transportation network.
+It administers more than $2 billion per year in funding for the operation, maintenance and expansion of the Bay Area’s surface transportation network.

 Since 1998, MTC has served as the Bay Area Toll Authority (BATA) responsible for administering all toll revenue from the seven state-owned bridges.
 BATA has a “AA” credit rating and has issued over $9 billion in toll revenue bonds to finance bridge, highway, and transit construction projects over the next several years.
 MTC also functions as the region’s Service Authority for Freeways and Expressways (SAFE) and operates a fleet of 80 tow trucks and 2,600 roadside call boxes to assist motorists in trouble.
 In addition, MTC manages the FasTrak electronic toll collection system, the Clipper universal fare card program for public transit and the popular 511 traveler information telephone number and web site.